Paisios of Mount Athos: Attributed prophecies

 A number of geopolitical prophecies have been attributed to Paisios by Hieromonk Makarios of Mount Athos.
 These include a Turkish invasion of Greece that will lead to the formation of a Greater Greece, and the liberation of other lands including Northern Epirus, the rest of Macedonia, Bithynia, Pontus, Ionia and Constantinople, the return of the descendants of Greek refugees to their places of ancestry and the conversion of a part of the Turks from Islam to Orthodox Christianity.
-"The Turks shall be destroyed.
+He is regarded to have said "The Turks shall be destroyed.
 They will be eradicated."

-Hieromonk Makarios of Mount Athos claims to have recorded many of Paisios' prophecies and published them in 1990 when Paisios was still alive under the title "Words of Wisdom and Grace of the Elder Paisios the Hagiorite".
+Hieromonk Makarios of Mount Athos claims to have recorded many of Paisios' prophecies and published them in 1990, when Paisios was still alive, under the title "Words of Wisdom and Grace of the Elder Paisios the Hagiorite".

-Many of the Saint's prophecies have already been fulfilled, including changes to Greek political landscape, Brexit and more.
+Some see many of the Saint's prophecies as having already been fulfilled, including changes to Greek political landscape, Brexit and more.

+Rod Dreher compared Paisios's status as a modern mystic in the Eastern Orthodox world to that of Padre Pio in the Catholic world.

+Authenticity

 Claims of specific geopolitical prophecies attributed to Paisios have been widely criticized for being derived from word of mouth and not being substantiated by credible sources, especially those promoting various forms of alarmism.
 Some of Paisios' associates have claimed that specific political prophecies attributed to him were never actually said by him, as Paisios was known to have been largely apolitical.

-In an official statement by the Esphigmenou Monastery of Mount Athos, the issue was addressed via the following: "[...]
-Some are reporting catastrophes, let us not do them a favor.
+In an official statement by the Esphigmenou Monastery of Mount Athos, the issue was addressed via the following statement: "...Some are reporting catastrophes, let us not do them a favor.
 The Elder would say that it would be shocking for God to love Greece.
 The Holy Administration had no monk come forward to tell of such events.
 Neither the Holy Administration nor the Holy Community of Mount Athos knows of these events."

+Legacy and veneration

 Canonization

 The Holy Synod of the Ecumenical Patriarchate canonized Elder Paisios on 13 January 2015.
 Paisios' process toward acknowledged sainthood happened quickly according to church standards and was the second-fastest process in recent church history.
 On Sunday 17 January 2015 many faithful from across the Balkans went on pilgrimage to the monastery in Souroti, which Paisios helped found in 1967; this culminated in five nights of continuous prayers.
 Archbishop Damianos of Sinai, abbot of St. Catherine's Orthodox Monastery in Egypt's Sinai peninsula since 1973, was also present at the ceremonies.